-We will take action to respond to and manage flood and drought risk, improve water quality, restore our rivers, and connect wetland habitat.
+Respond to and manage flood and drought risk.
+Improve water quality, restore our rivers and connect wetland habitat

 Blue infrastructure includes all areas of wetland, rivers, streams, tributaries, standing waters (lakes, ponds, ditches and marshes), coastal waters and estuaries.
 The quality and health of our blue infrastructure is a key indicator of the condition of the wider green infrastructure network.